hoop33/gumwood/README.md

 ## Introduction

 Gumwood is pre-alpha.
-It doesn't work yet.
+Very early days.
+Things are changing frequently.
+Not everything documented here works yet.

 Its purpose is to prepare a GraphQL schema for publication on a Gatsby or Docusaurus site, or any other site that generates HTML documentation from markdown files.